Newquay Bay Resort

 Things to Try

-Newquay Holiday Resort is within easy reach of some superb beaches.
+Newquay Bay Resort is within easy reach of some superb beaches.
 The nearest is Porth Beach, a fantastic stretch of sand that’s just a 15-minute walk from the resort and very family friendly.
 Also close by is Watergate Bay, a popular sandy surfing spot where the on-site surf school can take you for lessons.

 It’s well worth exploring the bustling seaside town of Newquay, just a couple of miles from the resort.
 Meet the animals at Newquay Zoo, learn about life beneath the waves at Blue Reef Aquarium, come face-to-face with scurvy swashbucklers at Pirate’s Quest, visit the town’s historic harbour, and much more.